OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 The last step of this case study is to make the device operations asynchronous so that the independent copies and computation can happen simultaneously.
-To do this we will use asynchronous work queues to ensure that the computation and data transfer within a single block are in the same queue, but seperate blocks land in different queues.
+To do this we will use asynchronous work queues to ensure that the computation and data transfer within a single block are in the same queue, but separate blocks land in different queues.
 The block number is a convenient asynchronous handle to use for this change.
 Of course, since we're now operating completely asynchronously, it's critical that we add a `wait` directive after the block loop